 However, you would need to consume very large amounts of these algae to meet your daily omega-3 needs.
 People typically only consume small portions of them (

-While both forms of algae contain various types of polyunsaturated fats, a study that analyzed the fatty acid contents of these algae found that chlorella contains more omega-3 fatty acids, while spirulina is higher in omega-6 fatty acids (
+However, a study that analyzed the fatty acid contents of these algae found that chlorella contains more omega-3 fatty acids, while spirulina is higher in omega-6 fatty acids (5,

 Though chlorella offers some omega-3 fats, concentrated algal oil supplements are a better option for those seeking alternatives to animal-based omega-3 supplements.

 In addition to their high levels of polyunsaturated fat, both chlorella and spirulina are very high in antioxidants.

 These are compounds that interact with and neutralize free radicals in your body to prevent damage to cells and tissues (

 In one study, 52 people who smoked cigarettes were supplemented with 6.3 grams of chlorella or a placebo for 6 weeks.

 Participants who received the supplement experienced a 44% increase in blood levels of vitamin C and a 16% increase in levels of vitamin E. Both of these vitamins have antioxidant properties (